kym6464/vercel-google-cloud-logging/README.md

   --entry-point=on_log
 ```

-Wait for command to complete and copy the Cloud Function URL.
+... wait for command to complete and copy the Cloud Function URL.

 (4) Create a log drain in Vercel with the following options: